Lozlink/Link-s-TTT/README.md

 ## :computer: [Click here](https://lozlink.github.io/Link-s-TTT/) to see my live project!

 ## :page_facing_up: About
-A Simple
+A simple Zelda-themed Tic-Tac-Toe Game

-- Add in-app screenshots.
+!(alt

 ## :pencil2: Planning & Problem Solving
 - Talk about approach to the problem.